How Smart Families are Investing in 2025

 Digital assets and cryptocurrencies

 Digital assets, once a niche frontier, are now earning their place on the family office agenda.
-A recent BNY Mellon report reveals that 39% of single-family offices either hold or are actively exploring cryptocurrency investments.
-Though allocations remain modest, averaging around 1.8%, the direction of travel is clear.
-Crypto is increasingly seen not as a speculative punt, but as a tool for diversification, inflation hedging, and exposure to blockchain-based infrastructure.
+A recent BNY Mellon report reveals that 39 per cent of single-family offices either hold or are actively exploring cryptocurrency investments.
+Though allocations remain modest, averaging around 1.8 per cent, the direction of travel is clear.
+Crypto is increasingly seen not as a speculative punt, but as a tool for diversification, inflation hedging and exposure to blockchain-based infrastructure.
 As regulatory clarity improves and custody solutions mature, more families are tiptoeing into this space with cautious optimism.

 “Digital assets are no longer fringe – they're a frontier.”

 Volatility and governance remain watchpoints, but the tone has shifted.
-Digital assets are no longer seen solely through the lens of retail hype.
-Instead, they’re viewed as part of a broader thematic play on decentralisation, digital ownership, and alternative store-of-value systems.
+Digital assets are no longer viewed solely through the lens of retail hype; they are now part of a broader thematic play on decentralisation, digital ownership and alternative store-of-value systems.
 For younger generations within families, this is often their first foray into investing – and one that shapes how they see risk and opportunity.

 Commodities and collectibles

 Beyond financial assets, real assets are enjoying renewed attention.
-Gold, fine art, vintage cars, rare wines – these aren’t just collectibles; they’re expressions of taste, identity, and permanence.
-According to Investopedia, allocations to alternative investments are on the rise, with a growing emphasis on tangible value and cultural legacy.
-For many families, these assets reflect something deeper than returns: continuity, meaning, and an emotional connection to wealth stewardship.
+Gold, fine art, vintage cars and rare wines are not just collectibles; they are expressions of taste, identity and permanence.
+According to Investopedia, allocations to alternative investments are rising, with a growing emphasis on tangible value and cultural legacy.
+For many families, these assets reflect something deeper than returns: continuity, meaning and an emotional connection to wealth stewardship.

 Sustainable and impact investing

-Environmental, Social, and Governance (ESG) considerations have moved firmly into the mainstream.
-No longer a niche interest, ESG investing is now an integral part of portfolio construction – particularly in Europe where 57% of family offices engage in sustainable or impact-oriented investments, up sharply from 45% in 2021.
-This isn’t just driven by regulation or optics.
-It’s the influence of next-generation family members, who are insisting that their capital aligns with their values.
+Environmental, Social and Governance (ESG) considerations have moved firmly into the mainstream.
+No longer a niche interest, ESG investing is now an integral part of portfolio construction, particularly in Europe where 57 per cent of family offices engage in sustainable or impact-oriented investments, up sharply from 45 per cent in 2021.
+This is not driven only by regulation or optics; it is driven by next-generation family members who are insisting that their capital aligns with their values.

-From renewables to microfinance, families are supporting businesses that don’t just perform but serve.
-Clean energy, climate technology, inclusive finance, and equitable housing are all gaining traction as themes.
-The shift marks a redefinition of what it means to invest well: performance and purpose, profit and principle, no longer seen as mutually exclusive.
+From renewables to microfinance, families are supporting businesses that do not only perform but serve.
+Clean energy, climate technology, inclusive finance and equitable housing are all gaining traction as themes.
+The shift marks a redefinition of what it means to invest well: performance and purpose, profit and principle, no longer viewed as mutually exclusive.

 We focus on sustainability not because we’re environmentalists, but because we are capitalists and fiduciaries to our clients.